 With the exception of Okinawa, which is quite wet in May, everywhere in Japan is comfortable and accessible this month.

-For cultural and big-city highlights, spend time in Tokyo and Kyoto, Japan's two cultural and historic centers.
-If the weather outdoors gets a bit hot, especially towards the end of the month, there are many indoor activities in these places to enjoy, such as museums, galleries, and restaurants.
+For cultural and big-city highlights, visit Tokyo and Kyoto, Japan's two cultural and historic centers.
+If the weather outdoors gets a bit hot, especially toward the end of the month, there are many indoor activities in these places, such as museums, galleries, and restaurants.
 If you have a bit more time, add Nara and Hiroshima to your itinerary, as these cities also offer diverse and attractive natural and cultural attractions.

 Plan your trip to Japan